 - Get to know what lives in your land

 Spend time getting to know the land through the seasons.
 Do nothing for a while.
 Learn the plants and animals as best you can.

 - You don’t necessarily need to do loads of grazing

 Standard conservation is obsessed with grazing.
 This is good for a few species, less good for others.
 It also has a habit of acting as a gatekeeper, putting off people who don’t know about livestock.
-Of course at a larger scale grazing is a vital natural process but chances are that if you have bought a bit of grazed land most of the land around it is heavily grazed too, so don’t worry.
+Of course at a larger scale grazing is a vital natural process but chances are that if you have bought a little bit of grazed land most of the land around it is heavily grazed too, so don’t worry.
 If you don’t graze your patch for a few years it will add something new to the landscape.
 This is probably far more valuable than thinking you need to maintain the existing regime.
 I have one field which I have not had grazed in three years.
 Another which was just grazed for a few weeks in October (I just let a neighbouring farmer use it for three weeks for free).
 Neither has ‘gone to ruin’.
 And in any case, this is a long game.
 So what if it starts to scrub up or reeds come in?
 Unless you are host to something so rare that the only rational thing to do is protect it against all change, then it will be interesting to see what happens.
 I don’t get lapwings on my fields (grass is too long), but they are all over the Levels anyway.
 (EDIT – I actually do get lapwings!
 I saw eight on my scrape for the first time in 2020, along with snipe in the grass.)
 I do get lots of skylarks, barn owls, marsh harriers, foxes, deer, goldfinches and so on.

 - Take official advice with a pinch of salt